Are you dreaming of going to Africa?

-An interesting fact is, that Mandela came from this region and his original Name was not Nelson, but Rolihlahla, which is a Xhosa name.
+An interesting fact is, that Mandela came from this region and his original name was not Nelson, but Rolihlahla, which is a Xhosa name.

-Although Mdumbi Beach was once voted best beach in the country, it remains secluded, rustic and relaxed.
+Although Mdumbi Beach was once voted the best beach in the country, it remains secluded, rustic, and relaxed.
 This beach is also one of the best surf spots in South Africa and it is completely uncrowded.
 Mdumbi is surrounded by local villages with the traditional Xhosa round huts.
 The cows and goats chill freely around.

 During the day you can explore the coast: There are different hikes available, for example, you can walk (3h hike) to Coffee Bay, which is a little more popular, and where you can visit ‘Hole in the Wall’, or you can challenge yourself with a 3 days hike along the Wild Coast.

 It is a safe region and the locals are very open and friendly.
 After you have done some activities you can chill at the beach with a book in your hand: Long Way to Freedom from Nelson Mandela.

 I recommend you to stay in Mdumbi Backpackers.
 They are next to the beach, with amazing views, lots of space and they have private rooms as well as dorms.
 This accommodation is community-driven and focuses on eco-sustainable travel.

 Many of you probably never heard about Eswatini before.
 This little country, previously known as Swaziland, is a landlocked country with borders to South Africa and Mozambique.